Mint is a great herbal ally for humans, but mint is also great for chickens! It’s one of my favorite herbs to grow in the chicken yard – here’s why!

 When we moved in to our new home late last summer, the mint had taken over an entire flower bed and was working on another!
 I had no idea how I was going to use it all and keep it under control!
 It didn’t take me long to realize what a wonderful benefit it was to have mint in the chicken yard!
 (Yes, our chickens have their own yard, although they still like to poop in ours!)

 Now, I put all that mint to good use!
 Mint has some amazing health benefits for both people and animals.
+Studies show that mint, particularly peppermint, contains phytonutrients and essential oils that support digestive health and can act as a natural antioxidant.
+Moreover, mint has antimicrobial properties, which help prevent certain diseases and infections in poultry.
 It’s hardy, requires few inputs and is easy to grow.
 In my opinion, mint is probably one of my favorite herbs for the homestead because it’s so low maintenance and multifunctional!

-These are my favorite ways to use mint to benefit my chickens:
+These are my 5 favorite and safe ways to use mint (or peppermint) to benefit my chickens:

 My chickens love to hang out in the mint!
 Since our chickens free range all day, we try to provide a lot of bushes, plants and trees that give them protection from ariel predators like hawks and owls.
 Mint is a perfect chicken yard companion for this reason!
 It can grow to be anywhere from a foot to two plus feet tall depending on the variety.
 My chickens will hunker down in it throughout the day.
 Sometimes, I just see the tops of their heads poking out and other times, I can’t see them at all!
 They also like to lay their eggs in the mint from time to time!